dimtass/meta-allwinner-hx/README.md

 reason when you'll get the login prompt, then the `root` account doesn't work.
 This problem seems to be quite common, though.

-The `allwinner-image` will install a service that forces the `perfomance` governor for all the cores by default.
-If you want to disable this, then you can remove the `allwinner-performance` entry from the `meta-allwinner-hx/recipes-images/images/allwinner-image.bb` image file.
+The `allwinner-*-image` will install a service that forces the `perfomance` governor for all the cores by default.
+If you want to disable this, then you can remove the `allwinner-performance` entry from the `meta-allwinner-hx/recipes-images/images/allwinner-*-image.bb` image file.
 Or you can disable the service after you boot with
 ```sh
 systemctl disable allwinner-performance